libpd/pd-for-ios/PdTest01/ReadMe.txt

    -DHAVE_UNISTD_H
 ALternatively you could just add #define's to the project precompiled header file. e.g. PdTest01_Prefix.pch

-The PdAudio and PdBase classes provide the Objective C glue to pdlib.
+The PdAudio and PdBase classes provide the Objective C glue to Libpd.

 PdAudio initializes the iOS Audio Session.